ACFTest/locke/README.md

 # Locke Token (LOCKE)

 An upgradeable ERC20 token contract with features such as capped supply, minting, burning, and upgradability via OpenZeppelin's proxy pattern.
-This repository is designed for the Locke Token project implementation.
+This repository is designed for the LOCKE Token project implementation.
 It includes test cases, deployment scripts, and functionalities for upgrading and downgrading the smart contract.

 ---

 ## Features

 - **Upgradeable Contract**: Built using OpenZeppelin's upgradeable contract standards.
-- **Maximum Supply**: Enforces a capped supply for token minting.
+- **Maximum Supply**: Enforces a capped supply for LOCKE token minting.
-- **Minting**: Owner-only function to mint new tokens within the capped supply limit.
+- **Minting**: Owner-only function (Smart Contract Owner) to mint new LOCKE tokens within the capped supply limit.
-- **Burning**: Allows token holders (including the owner of the smart contract) to burn tokens from their balance.
+- **Burning**: Owner-only function (Smart Contract Owner) to burn LOCKE tokens from their balance, reducing the total supply accordingly.
 - **Upgrade and Downgrade**: Demonstrates smooth contract upgrades and downgrades while maintaining state integrity.
 - **Fully Tested**:  Test cases covering initialization, minting, burning, edge cases, upgrades, and downgrades.

+---

+## Deployment Parameters

+- **maxCapacitySupply**: 1,000,000 LOCKE tokens as the maximum capacity
+- **initialSupply**: 500,000 LOCKE tokens as the initial supply

 ---

 ## Self Audit